RafaelBroseghini/CommuniPy/Practice Problems/01-Strings/README.md

-# Python Practice Problems - **Samples**
+# Python Practice Problems - **Strings**

 ---

-See NOTES.md for reference on the topic Samples.
+See NOTES.md for reference on the topic Strings.